dipak2005/PlateForm_Convertor/README.md

 # Screenshots
 <image  src> ![p1 (2)](https://github.com/dipak2005/contact_dairy1/assets/143473007/e118e90c-d721-4812-a408-058d707ccc99)
 # How to use
-Clone the repository.
+- Clone the repository.
-Follow the installation instructions in the project documentation.
+- Follow the installation instructions in the project documentation.
-Run the app on your preferred platform (Android/iOS).
+- Run the app on your preferred platform (Android/iOS).
-Feel free to explore and contribute to the project!
+- Feel free to explore and contribute to the project!
 If you encounter any issues or have suggestions, please open an issue.

-Happy coding!
+- Happy coding!!!